 Add the following definitions into Section 1 ‘Definitions and Interpretations’:

+Sandbox Applicant The Applicant’s name contained within the Sandbox Application.

+Sandbox Application A written request for a derogation, made to the Authority pursuant to the Authority’s regulatory Sandbox procedures as set by the Authority from time to time, and which the Authority has passed to the Secretariat for consideration.

+Sandbox Register A register for the purpose of assisting the Panel in the operation of the Sandbox Application from initial request through to the completion of successful applications.

 Amend Clause 56 ‘Derogations’ as follows:

 Panel’s Ability to Grant Derogations

 56.1 The Panel may (subject to Clause 56.3) resolve, on the application of any Party, to grant a derogation to any Party or Parties in relation to any obligation or obligations contained in this Agreement.
 In resolving to grant such derogation, the Panel may impose such conditions as it sees fit, and shall specify the term, scope and application of such derogation.
-Derogations will normally only be granted in respect of newly introduced or amended obligations (or obligations due to be implemented in the future).
+Derogations, excluding Sandbox Applications, will normally only be granted in respect of newly introduced or amended obligations (or obligations due to be implemented in the future).

 The Panel may, from time to time and as it sees fit (subject to Clause 56.3), resolve to retract any derogation, or to amend or add to the conditions applicable to any derogation.

-A derogation granted to any Party by the Panel, or any retraction, amendment or addition under Clause 56.2, shall, in each case, only be effective if made in conformity with any representations received from the Authority in accordance with Clause 56.5.3 and if not vetoed by the Authority within 10 Working Days of notification of the Panel’s decision and the rationale for it.
+A derogation granted to any Party by the Panel under Clause 56.1, or any retraction, amendment or addition under Clause 56.2, shall, in each case, only be effective if made in conformity with any representations received from the Authority in accordance with Clause 56.5.3 and if not vetoed by the Authority within 10 Working Days of notification of the Panel’s decision and the rationale for it.

 Application for Derogation

-A Party may, at any time, apply to the Panel for a derogation under this Clause 56 by notice in writing to the Panel Secretary.
+A Party may, at any time, apply to the Panel for a derogation under Clause 56.1 by notice in writing to the Panel Secretary.

 Where the Panel Secretary receives such an application, it shall ensure that the matter is added to the agenda for the next Panel meeting occurring more than 10 Working Days after receipt of such application, and shall give notice to all the Parties and to the Authority, at least 10 Working Days before the Panel meeting in question: